babashka/cli/README.md

   `--help` is appended.
 - `--help`/`-h` are reserved when `:help true` is specified (a command may still define its own `:help`).
-- A command entry's `:epilog` (a string) is rendered verbatim after that command's options, for examples, notes or links.
+- A command entry's `:epilog` (a string, or a vector of lines) is rendered verbatim after that command's options, for examples, notes or links.
 Specify it at the root of the commands tree format (or `:cmds []` entry for commands table format) for the top-level help.

 The `:help true` option works for a command-less CLI too.